Establishing and Operating Transparent

 ■Female ASB Member Ratio

-■Major Initiatives to Strengthen the Governance Structure
+■Major Initiatives to Enhance the Governance Structure

 Board of Directors

-Theme | Main Agenda Items and Reports |
+| Theme | Main Agenda Items and Reports |

-Management / Business strategies |
+| Management / Business strategies |

 |

-Corporate |
+| Corporate |

 |

-Investment and Loan Projects |
+| Investment and loan projects |

 |

-1Q | 2Q | 3Q | 4Q | Total | |
+| 1Q | 2Q | 3Q | 4Q | Total | |

-Agenda Items | 15 | 7 | 12 | 8 | 42 |
+| Agenda Items | 20 | 4 | 6 | 13 | 43 |

-Reports | 13 | 7 | 12 | 11 | 43 |
+| Reports | 11 | 9 | 12 | 10 | 42 |

-Total | 28 | 14 | 24 | 19 | 85 |
+| Total | 31 | 13 | 18 | 23 | 85 |

 Evaluation of the Effectiveness of the Board of Directors

 Effective functioning of corporate governance is essential for the Company’s sustainable growth, to enhance corporate value, and to contribute to the sustainable development of society.
-Therefore, to ensure the effectiveness of the roles and responsibilities of the Board of Directors, evaluations and opinions are heard every year from members of the Board.
+Therefore, to ensure the effectiveness of the roles and responsibilities of the Board of Directors, each year members of the Board are asked to share their opinions and assessments.
 The Board of Directors then analyzes, evaluates, and deliberates on measures for improvement.
-In FY2023, debriefings with all eight directors and all five Audit & Supervisory Board members were conducted to assess their performance.
-As a result, Toyoda Gosei found no material deficiencies across any of its assessments and concluded that the Board continues to function effectively.

 ■Board Effectiveness Evaluation Process